Home/Products/Zosa Junior Sachet 10mg/

 Zosa Junior Sachet 10mg may not be suitable for some people.
 Earlier taking this medicine, you need to tell your doctor if you have severe liver problems, are taking medicines for HIV, have had an allergic reaction to similar medicines in the past, or have osteoporosis.
 Alcohol does not interfere with the way Zosa Junior Sachet 10mg works; however, drinking alcohol makes your stomach produce more acid than normal.
 This medicine can make you feel dizzy, or sleepy, or affect your vision.
 If this happens, do not drive, cycle, or use machinery or tools until you feel better.
 This medicine is not usually recommended during pregnancy and breastfeeding.

 Take this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Empty the granules in a glass of water/milk, stir it and consume immediately.
-Zosa Junior Sachet 10mg is to be taken empty stomach.
+Zosa Junior Sachet 10mg is to be taken on an empty stomach.

 Side Effects: